theNewDynamic/oregonsadventurecoast.com/content/blog/where-to-find-local-tour-guides-charters-on-oregon-s-adventure-coast.md

 warning_copy: ''

 ---
-### guide-”a person who advises or shows the way to others.”
+> **"Guide - noun.
+A person who advises or shows the way to others." -Merriam Webster Dictionary**

 One of the appeals of **Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston** is the variety of adventures to choose from.
 There is something for everyone here, whether it’s a coastal hike, a kayak ride, a walk on the beach, 24-hour casino gaming, a ride on the dunes, trying new restaurants, and everything in between.
 We all enjoy creating our own adventures and going at our own pace, but there are times when a knowledgeable local guide can come in handy!